 Let's be honest - going on a winter walking tour of Boston in the snow is not what most visitors and tourists have in mind.

-But if you visit Boston during late fall, winter, and so-called "spring" months, you may find yourself here on a day or a weekend when snow blankets the city.
+But if you visit Boston during late fall, winter, and early "spring," you may find yourself here on a day or a weekend when snow blankets the city.

 Challenge level: Very easy; mostly flat, with only a couple of gentle slopes